greythroat1/Deploying-hugo/README.md

 git remote add origin https://github.com/<USERNAME>/<REPONAME>.git    # add github repo that we make before git push -u origin main         # push change to github
 ```
-Wait for a minute and check the website, to know the url, navigate to Settings > Pages
+Wait for a minute and check the website, to know the url, navigate to Settings > Pages.

-nb: *for adding theme to hugo, can use the submodule instead clone*
+nb: *for adding theme to hugo, can use the submodule instead clone*.
 ```shell
 git submodule add <HUGO THEME REPO LINK> themes/<THEME NAME>
 ```